DNSCrypt

 DNSCrypt is a network protocol that authenticates and encrypts Domain Name System (DNS) traffic between the user's computer and recursive name servers.
-It was originally designed by Frank Denis and Yecheng Fu.

-Multiple free and open source software implementations exist.
-It is available for a variety of operating systems, including Unix, Apple iOS, Linux, Android, and Microsoft Windows.

-DNSCrypt wraps unmodified DNS traffic between a client and a DNS resolver in a cryptographic construction in order to detect forgery.
-Though it doesn't provide end-to-end security, it protects the local network against man-in-the-middle attacks.
-The free and open source software implementation dnscrypt-proxy additionally integrates ODoH.
+DNSCrypt wraps unmodified DNS traffic between a client and a DNS resolver in a cryptographic construction, preventing eavesdropping and forgery by a man-in-the-middle.

 It also mitigates UDP-based amplification attacks by requiring a question to be at least as large as the corresponding response.
 Thus, DNSCrypt helps to prevent DNS amplification attacks.